0xskinnyg/0xskinnyg/README.md

   <li>
     My main stack is React, Next, Typescript, Node and Tailwind.
 I'm currently learning Rust and Solidity.</li>
-  <li>I'm specializing in web3 dev with contributions across multiple blockchains such as Solana, Ethereum, Sei, and more.</li>
+  <li>I'm specializing in web3 development with contributions across multiple blockchains such as Solana, Ethereum, Sei, and more.</li>
 </ul>

 <div>